 - If your grill is large enough, carefully place pineapple rings down once the tofu has been flipped.
 Otherwise, grill your pineapple as you remove the tofu.
 Grill for 5-10 min, or until pineapple rings have nice grill lines.

-- Remove your tofu filets from the grill and place them back in the remaining marinade.
+- Remove your tofu from the grill and place them back in the remaining marinade.
 This will bring back any flavors lost during cooking.

 - Store any extra tofu in an air tight container with the remaining marinade.
 Keeps well for up to a week in the fridge.